 As in Glory, meaning must be found in a courageous death signifying a willing sacrifice in the name of the virtue one espouses.
 Liberalism isn’t defeated on the battlefield so much as in the soul.
 And so the remaining samurai charge the enemy lines, with Algren running Bagely through, as they race to the enemy Gatling guns.
 As with Glory, Zwick allows the audience to believe, for a moment, that victory is possible, before the guns open up and everyone is shot to pieces.

-I was remedied in that scene of another subtly subversive film, Rambo: First Blood Part II.
+I was reminded in that scene of another subtly subversive film, Rambo: First Blood Part II.
 Rambo, revealed in the film to be of both German and Apache descent, which is to say, a genetic hybrid enemy of liberalism, returns to his base after having been betrayed by the same cynical military system that opposed Shaw and Algren, and empties a belt of ammo cathartically into the advanced computer equipment that represented the supposed superiority of modern warfare.
 Only, in The Last Samurai, the warriors were on the receiving end of the bullets, the catharsis their own death before dishonor.
-Recognizing this, the soldiers cease firing and fall prostrate in reverence.
+Recognizing this, the imperial soldiers cease firing and fall prostrate in reverence.

 Only Algren survives.
 He appears again, wounded, staggering into the emperor’s presence with Kataumoto’s sword, to tell him how his former mentor died.
 Also present are the American arms manufacturers and government officials set to bind Japan on its course.
 Moved at last by Katsumoto’s death as he could not be by his words, he finds his courage dismisses the representatives, and takes Omura to task.